gushogg-blake/svelte-view-engine/readme.md

 `buildScript`: Path to build script.

 `buildDir`: Where to keep built pages.
 This must be unique per project, e.g. `"/tmp/myAppSvelteBuild"` or somewhere within the project directory.
+Recommended practice is to keep it with the project, to allow serving pages' CSS and JS files from it.

 `buildConcurrency`: The maximum number of pages to build concurrently.
 Defaults to the number of processor cores available.